skelly37/pyfram-telegram-bot/README.md

   - `query_wolfram`
     - Arguments:
       - `query` (str) — question to ask WolframAlpha
-      - `is_image` (bool, optional) — if True, the method will skip trying to get short anwser and proceed to fetching image in the first place
+      - `is_image` (bool, optional) — if True, the method will skip trying to get short answer and proceed to fetching image in the first place
+      - `inline_mode` (bool, optional) — if True, the method will skip trying to get image answer and will send any result of fetching simple answer.
     - Returns:
-      - Short anwser, filename, may also return "Error processing your request." or "No step by step solution available." (str)
+      - Short answer, filename, may also return "Error processing your request." or "No step by step solution available." (str)